tbarker/5X-Crypto-Security-Guide/README.md

 ## Required Knowledge

-To start this guide you should know:
+To start this guide you should understand:

 * How to use a hardware wallet
 * What a seedphrase is